tercel-ai/a2a-samples/samples/python/hosts/a2a_multiagent_host/README.md

 - "Please find a room in LA, CA, June 20-25, 2025, two adults"

-The response should include the traceability extension as additional artifact included.
+The response should include the traceability extension as an additional artifact.
 Please see the example screenshot above.
-We can also include the traceability information as metadata in the response.
+Alternatively, we can also include the traceability information as metadata in the response.

 ## References